astronomer/docs/astro/test-and-troubleshoot-locally.md

 For example, the Airflow CLI command for listing connections is `airflow connections list`.
 To run this command with the Astro CLI, you would run `astro dev run connections list` instead.

-In practice, running `astro dev run` is the equivalent of running `docker exec` in local containers and then running an Airflow CLI command within those containers.
+Running `astro dev run` with the Astro CLI is the equivalent of running `docker exec` in local containers and then running an Airflow CLI command within those containers.

 :::tip